yc3136/unriddle/README.md

 Your font preference will be used for all future LLM responses in the popup.

 ### API Key Management (Bring Your Own Key)

+**New in 1.4.x:** Clearing your API key in the settings now takes effect immediately across all tabs and popups, just like updating the key or any other setting.
+No refresh required!

 unriddle supports two ways to provide your Gemini API key: